xrdocs/virtual-routing/_tutorials/2023-08-01-xrd-with-terraform-topologies-on-aws.md

     memory: 8Gi
 ```

-Here we can see the XR configuration, the host resource allocation, and image and credentials are defined.
+Here we can see the XR configuration, the host resource allocation, container image, and credentials are defined.

 Let's make a simple change to our current deployment by updating the username and password.
 To do this, we will create a new YAML file `update.yaml`.
 We also set the `asciiEveryBoot` flag to ensure that our XR config is updated upon the reboot of our XRd workload.